MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-graph-b2b-scenario.md

 ![](media/microsoft-identity-manager-2016-graph-b2b-scenario/80fb9d563ec088925477a645f19b0373.png)

-Lastly, we will invite the user and then run the management in the following
+Lastly, we invite the user and then run the management in the following
 order:

 -   Full Import and Synchronization on the MIMMA Management Agent